 Norbert Connor Keough, a fifth generation Australian and a United States Navy veteran, joined the Returned & Services League of Australia in April 2009.
-In 2014 Norb was appointed Senior & Managing Advocate of the RSL Veterans’ Centre East Sydney which is part of the North Bondi RSL Sub-Branch.
+In 2014 Norb was appointed the inaugural Managing Advocate of the RSL Veterans’ Centre East Sydney which a subsidiary of the North Bondi RSL Sub-Branch.
 He previously served as Sub-Branch Honorary Secretary from 2010 until 2013, is the Immediate Past President of the Sub-Branch having served as President from 2013 – 14, and is the Sub-Branch’s Delegate on the Eastern Metropolitan District Council of RSL Sub-Branches (EMDC) having first served from 2009 – 11 and again from 2014 – present.
 Since 2010 Norb has represented the Sub-Branch as its Delegate to the RSL (New South Wales Branch) Congress.

 Norb, a non-practising barrister, is a member of the New South Wales Bar Association, an Associate (Out-of-State) Member of the New York State Bar Association and a Member of the American Bar Association (as a member of the Forum Committees on Air & Space Law and Affordable Housing & Community Development Law).
 He holds a Diploma of Business Administration, a Bachelor of Science (Political Science) degree and a Juris Doctor degree.
 Norb is presently undergoing studies in vocational education, training and assessment so as to be able to teach aspiring entitlement advisors and advocates in Australian veterans’ entitlement law and compensation.
 On 2 June 2011 the Governor of New South Wales appointed Norb to a five year term as a Justice of the Peace.